 People can obtain these valuable short-lived codes in numerous ways (as listed in the next segment).
 Sim cloning makes it easier for hackers to obtain not your smartphone but your valuable connections, money (subverting SMS 2FA on crypto accounts) and even worse – blackmailing.
 SS7 phony protocol intercepts make things easier for the hacker who can get rid of all in a few seconds and hack YOU.

 Privacy is precious.
-There are many options such as Authy, Duo Mobile, Google Authenticator, etc. that work well with the temporary code generation.
+Many options, such as Authy, Google Authenticator, etc., work well with the temporary code generation.
 This is where multifactor authentication helps, where multiple authentications could be attached to web services.
 They work well without the network as well.
 These solutions cannot be easily intercepted either, unlike SMS-based solutions.

-This doesn't mean that multifactor authentication is an absolute answer but these could be entered into phony websites with the premise to steal your login details.
+This doesn't mean that multifactor authentication is an absolute answer, but these could be entered into fake websites with the premise of stealing your login details.
 We need to think ahead.

-These are efficient USB-based (physical options to attack with your device) used for account authentication.
-The most successful and popular (yet cheaper) ones are Yubikey giving you a sense of security for 20 bucks only.
-In order to set Yubikey as an option, you first need to purchase it and scroll down to security keys where you can see an option to add a security key.
+These are efficient USB-based (physical options to attack your device) used for account authentication.
+The most successful and famous (yet cheaper) ones are Yubikey giving you a sense of security for 20 bucks only.
+To set Yubikey as an option, you first need to purchase it and scroll down to security keys, where you can see an option to add a security key.
 You can rename your newly registered device and physically insert it to Yubikey to tap it when prompted.

-If, on a bad day, you lose your authenticator app or security key you have the option to use backup codes.
-You need to scroll down to backup (numeric) codes and click on set up.
+If on a bad day, you lose your authenticator app or security key, you have the option to use backup codes.
+You must scroll down to backup (numeric) codes and click on set up.
 Keep these valuable codes.

-You can also use a password generator for your accounts, as a second you can secure your device as well.
+You can also use a password manager for your accounts.
+As a second, you can secure your device as well.

-Since everything roams around sim swapping, every second, 3 Americans like you become a victim of cyber-criminals from across the world.
-Criminals are trading your personal information such as where you live, who you live or work with, your call and SMS records, and your family and relatives' information.
+Since everything roams around sim swapping, 3 Americans like you become a victim of cyber-criminals from across the world every second.
+Criminals are trading your personal information, such as where you live, who you live or work with, your call and SMS records, and your family and relatives information.
 All of this is sold for as little as 20 cents.
 Criminals use your personal information to steal your number & get into your accounts to drain your finances, disrupt your business and destroy your reputation.
 We guarantee you protection against these criminals & back it with a $5M Insurance Policy.
 Our proprietary technology provides 11 layers of client-side integrity, privacy, and authentication.